Put your growth on autopilot

 In other cases, a referral code can be part of a referral link.
 We'll discuss the difference between referral codes and links in more detail in the following chapter, so bear with us.

 Although the two terms may be used interchangeably, there's a slight difference between them.
 As we mentioned earlier, referral codes are a combination of letters and numbers that the referred customer must type in manually to unlock a reward, and they're usually shorter.
+Referral codes require the user to remember and enter the code correctly at checkout or during sign-up, which can sometimes lead to friction if the code is forgotten or mistyped.

 On the other hand, a referral link contains the URL of the landing page the referred customer will be brought to upon clicking on the link.
+When clicked, the referral link automatically applies the referral tracking and any discounts or rewards, providing a seamless user experience without requiring manual code entry.
+This makes referral links particularly effective for digital sharing via social media, email, or messaging apps.

 Referral links generally contain a referral code at the end that helps companies track who the referral came from.
 Instead of manually typing in the code, referrers can easily share the link via their preferred communication channel with a friend, making the entire experience of referral programs effortless.